Psychotherapy

 ~ Feel free to fully express and to be themselves.

-~ Develop trust within each person's own timeline and comfort level.
+~ Develop trust within their own timeline and comfort level.

 ~ Feel safe to ask questions, disagree, voice negative emotions (etc.) without fear of being rejected or penalized.